-Don’t understand those acronyms and numbers on the side of your can?
+If you don’t understand those acronyms (ABV, IBU, SRM) and numbers on the side of your can?
 Here’s a quick lesson to get you in the know.

 By The Beer Community on Mar.
 22, 2016

-This number represents the percentage of alcohol in your beer.
-As a brewer, this number is important because specific styles need specific levels of alcohol, so you have to continually check the beer as it ferments to see how much sugar the yeast has converted into alcohol.
+ABV% Explained: As a brewer, this number is important because specific styles need specific levels of alcohol, so you have to continually check the beer as it ferments to see how much sugar the yeast has converted into alcohol.
 Based on the result and the result you want to achieve you can tweak the batch, so it will come out just right.

 As a beer enthusiast, this number is important because it helps you gauge your drinking.
 If you are going for a light alcohol kind of night you may choose a beer that ranges from 4%-6% ABV, but if you are interested in a heavy drinking kind of night (and we’d love it if you could do that responsibly), you may order something with a high ABV like doubles or imperials which can range from 7%-15%.

 If you’d like to learn more specifics, the science and formulas about ABV check them out in our article “Beer Varieties: The Origins (Part Two: Gravity)“.

 Short & Sweet: The IBU measures the hop bitterness in your beer.
 If you enjoy a hoppier beer, like an IPA, stick to brews that have a high IBU.
 More of a light beer drinker?
 Look for IBU’s with a lower number.